Skip to content

 1. Église Saint-Jean de Strasbourg (The Church of Saint Jean):

-A historical monument since 1946, this church is dedicated to Saint John the Baptist and is a former church of the Saint-Marc convent.
-The church was completely destroyed after bombing in the Second World War leaving only the walls and the steeple.
-A provisional church was built in 1946 and was consecrated in 1947.
+This church has been a historical monument since 1946 dedicated to Saint John the Baptist.
+The bombing church was destroyed by the church, which was royal, after the bombing in the Second World War, leaving only the walls and the steeple.
+The provisional church was built in 1946 and was consecrated in 1947.

-The reconstruction of the destroyed church began in 1962 and was completed in 1964.
-In 1965, the provisional church was demolished and the new one resumed service.
+The church, which was destroyed in 1962, was rebuilt in 1964.
+1965, the provisional church was demolished, and the new one resumed service.
 The roofs and the bell tower were fully restored between 2013 and 2014.

 1. Église Sainte-Madeleine (The Sainte-Madeleine Church):

 This church is the fourth one dedicated to Mary Magdalene in Strasbourg since the 13th century.
 It was classified as a historical monument in 1898.
-The Gothic style church was built completed in 1478 only to be destroyed by a fire in 1904.
-All that remained of the last Gothic structure in Strasbourg was the choir which housed fragments of some frescos.
+The Gothic-style church was built and completed in 1478 but was destroyed by a fire in 1904.
+All that remained of the last Gothic structure in Strasbourg was the choir, which housed fragments of many frescos.

-1. Église Saint-Pierre le Vieux (Church of Old Saint Peters):
+1. Église Saint-Pierre le Vieux (Church of Old Saintwaseters):

-This Catholic and Lutheran Church is first mentioned in 1130.
+This Catholic and Lutheran Church was first mentioned in 1130.
 In 1535, a Latin school or Middle School was opened at the church.
 In the 19th century, the Catholic part of the church was extended and opened in 1867.
-By that time, a wall was built inside the church to limit the Protestant services to the nave and it was only in in 2012 that a door was built in that wall to connect the two parts of the church.
+By that time, everything was built inside the church to limit Protestant services to the nave, and it was only in 2012 that a door was built in that wall to connect the two parts of the church.

 1. Place Broglie:

-Located on the Grande Île, the ancient city center of Strasbourg, it is one of the main squares of the city.
-It’s well known for its historical and prestigious surroundings, the Opera House, the City Hall, the Governor’s Palace, the Perfect’s Palace, the Strasbourg building of the Banque de France and the historic Mess Building.
-You can reach the square to spend a day marveling at its beautiful neighbors by using the tram as it is a stop on the Strasbourg tramway.
+It is one of the city’s main squares, located on the Grande Île, the ancient city centre of Strasbourg.
+It’s well known for its historical and prestigious surroundings: the Opera House, the City Hall, the Governor’s Palace, the Perfect’s Palace, the Strasbourg building of the Banque de France and the historic Mess Building.
+You can reach the square to spend a day marvelling at its beautiful neighbours by using the tram, a stop on the Strasbourg tramway.

 1. Le Neue Bau (The Neubau):

-The name means “new building” and it was built indeed as one, as it was built for no specific purpose but to add some space to the older administrative buildings that comprised the old Town Hall; it was demolished in 1781, the Chancery; demolished in 1800 and the Mint which was demolished in 1738.
+The name means “new building,” which was indeed built as one.
+It was built for no specific purpose but to add some space to the older administrative buildings that comprised the old Town Hall, which was demolished in 1781, the Chancery, which was demolished in 1800, and the Mint, which was demolished in 1738.

-The new Town Hall was looted during the French Revolution when all its furniture was gone.
+The new Town Hall was looted when all its furniture was gone during the French Revolution.
 In 1792, it served as the Chamber of Commerce.
 In the 2000s, the Neubau was completely renovated.
-This example of Renaissance architecture acquired a historical landmark status in in 1995.
+This example of Renaissance architecture acquired a historical landmark status in 1995.

 1. Palais Rohan (Rohan Palace):

 This architectural, historical and cultural landmark was built next to Strasbourg Cathedral in the 1730s and finished in 1742.
-It is the former residence of the prince-bishops and cardinals of the House of Rohan; an ancient French noble family from Brittany and is considered a masterpiece of French Baroque architecture.
+It is the former residence of the prince-bishops and cardinals of the House of Rohan, an ancient French noble family from Brittany.
+It is considered a masterpiece of French Baroque architecture.

-Since its completion it was residence for several French monarchs such as Louis XV and Napoleon.
-The palace was mostly built in yellow sandstone and pink sandstone for less visible parts.
-During the French Revolution, the palace was confiscated from the House of Rohan and became state-owned.
+Since its completion, it has been the residence of several French monarchs, such as Louis XV and Napoleon.
+The palace was primarily built in yellow and pink sandstone for less visible parts.
+It was confiscated from the House of Rohan during the French Revolution and became state-owned.

-It became the new town hall in 1791 after which most of the furniture and art from the palace were sold.
-In 1793, the eight life-sized portraits of prince-bishops were destroyed and replaced in 1796 by allegories of civic virtues.
+It became the new town hall in 1791, after which most of the furniture and art from the palace were sold.
+In 1793, the eight life-sized portraits of prince-bishops were destroyed and replaced 1796 by allegories of civic virtues.

 Between 1872 and 1884, the palace served as the Imperial German version of the University of Strasbourg, as the seat of the faculties of Law, Philosophy and Sciences.
-Then the palace served as the University’s library until the opening of the National and University Library in 1895.
-After this the palace became the property of the city and was adapted to host the municipal art collections.
+Then, the palace served as the University’s library until the opening of the National and University Library in 1895.
+After this, the palace became the city’s property and was adapted to host the municipal art collections.

-Even though restoration works were under way after the damage caused by bombardment in the Second World War, a fire broke in 1947 destroying a huge part of the collections of the Museum of Fine Arts in the palace.
-Restoration works resumed from the 1950s and were not finished until 1990s.
+Even though restoration works were underway after the damage caused by the Second World War bombardment, a fire broke out in 1947, destroying a huge part of the Palace Museum of Fine Arts collections.
+Restoration works resumed in the 1950s and were not finished until the 1990s.

-Chambers of the prince-bishops and cardinals are divided into the grand apartment and petit apartment.
-The library serves as the nave of the palace’s very small chapel.
+The chambers of the prince-bishops and cardinals are divided into the grand apartment and the petit apartment.
+The library serves as the nave of the palace’s tiny chapel.
 The French Ministry of Culture listed the palace as a historical monument in 1920.

 1. Hôtel de Hanau (Hôtel de ville or City Hall):

 The current building was built between 1731 and 1736.
-It was originally owned by the rulers of Hanau-Lichtenberg which was a country of the Holy Roman Empire.
+It was initially owned by Hanau-Lichtenberg’s rulers, a country of the Holy Roman Empire.
 After the French Revolution, the palace became state-owned.
 The building has acquired the status of City Hall since 1805.

-Now, it is used for weddings, official receptions and banquets.
-The administration of the Metropolitan city of Strasbourg is run from the centre administrative near Parc de l’Étoile.
-The city hall is open for visitors on special days such as European Heritage Days.
+Now, it is used for weddings, official receptions, and banquets.
+The Metropolitan City of Strasbourg’s administration is run from the administrative centre near Parc de l’Étoile.
+The city hall is open for visitors on special European Heritage Days.
 The building has been declared a historic monument since 1921.

 1. Hôtel de Klinglin (Currently known as Hôtel du Préfet):

-The building is designed in a different style than most buildings in Strasbourg; with a straight and crescent looking façade instead of two straight ones.
+The building is designed in a different style than most buildings in Strasbourg, with a straight and crescent-looking façade instead of two straight ones.
 It was built between 1732 and 1736.
-Until the French Revolution, the building served as the seat of the royal Intendancy.
+Until the French Revolution, the building served as the seat of the royal Intention.

-Between 1789 and 1799, it was used as the seat of the Directoire du district.
-Since 1800, the building served as the residency of the perfect of Bas-Rhin.
-The building was severely damaged during the Siege of Strasbourg in 1870; the roof collapsed and almost all the interior was damaged, only the exterior walls survived.
+Between 1789 and 1799, it was the seat of the Directoire du district.
+Since 1800, it has served as the residence of the prefect of Bas-Rhin.
+The building was severely damaged during the Siege of Strasbourg in 1870; the roof collapsed, and almost all the interior was destroyed; only the exterior walls survived.

 1. Hôtel des Deux-Ponts (Currently known as Hôtel du gouverneur militaire):

 The current official residence of the military governor of Strasbourg is located on Place Broglie on the Grande Île.
-Built between 1754 and 1755, the building was designed as a hôtel particulier.
-The hôtel featured a courtyard, two ornate façades, a grand portal and a French garden.
+Built between 1754 and 1755, it was designed as a hôtel particulier.
+The hôtel featured a courtyard, two ornate façades, a grand portal, and a French garden.

 1. Opéra de Strasbourg (The Strasbourg Opera House):

 Located on Place Broglie on the Grande Île, this opera house was declared a historical monument in 1921.
-Built on the ruins of a previous opera house; destroyed by a fire in 1800, on the same location, plans to build it were altered several times until the final opening of the opera in 1821.
+Built on the ruins of a previous opera house, which was destroyed by a fire in 1800, and on the exact location, plans to make it were altered several times until the final opening of the opera in 1821.

-The opera was damaged during the Siege of Strasbourg, it was then rebuilt and re-opened in 1873.
-The auditorium can receive 1,142 guest and has seen performances by great artists such as George Szell.
+The opera was damaged during the Siege of Strasbourg.
+It was rebuilt and reopened in 1873.
+The auditorium can accommodate 1,142 guests and has seen performances by great artists such as George Szell.

 1. Palais du Rhin (Palace of Rhine):

-This palace is located in the German quarter of Strasbourg in the Place de la République.
-The palace is a huge building, along with its surrounding gardens and the neighboring stables are a notable example of the 19th century Prussian architecture.
+This palace is located in the German quarter of Strasbourg, in the Place de la République.
+It is a vast building, and along with its surrounding gardens and the neighbouring stables, it is a notable example of 19th-century Prussian architecture.

-After the Franco-Prussian war, Strasbourg was annexed by the German Empire and as the capital, a decision was made to build a palace that symbolizes imperial power.
-Hence, works began in 1884 and finished in only five years.
+After the Franco-Prussian war, Strasbourg was annexed by the German Empire.
+As the capital, a palace symbolizing imperial power was built.
+Work began in 1884 and finished in only five years.

-The building’s purpose changed as politics changed as well.
-It was converted into a military hospital during the First World War.
-After the city returned to France in 1920, the building earned its current name when the Central Commission for Navigation on the Rhine moved in.
+The building’s purpose changed as politics changed.
+During the First World War, it was converted into a military hospital.
+After the city returned to France in 1920, the building earned its name when the Central Commission for Navigation on the Rhine moved in.

 The palace was classified as a historical monument in 1993 and currently houses the Direction régionale des affaires culturelles of Grand Est and the Direction régionale des affaires culturelles of Alsace.